StoreConnect/storeconnect-ontologies-api/ontologies/storeconnect-main/README.md

 #### Example #4: Retrieve any similar object to a given one

-Now, based on the previous example, lets say we would have all similar motion subject to our `<MotionSubject/1234>` one.
+Now, based on the previous example, lets say we want to have all similar motion subjects to our `<MotionSubject/1234>` one.
 This could be expressed as the following [SPARQL](https://www.w3.org/TR/sparql11-query/) query:

 ```sparql
 BASE <http://example.org/data/>